William Woodward Jr.: Aftermath

 The shooting of Woodward immediately became a cause célèbre and was detailed extensively by the mainstream media and tabloid newspapers.
 Life magazine called the episode "The Shooting of the Century".
-The story was also frequently gossiped about within the Woodwards' social circle, who speculated that Ann intentionally shot her husband to get his money.
-Despite the fact that she was never charged and was cleared of wrongdoing by a grand jury, Ann was banished from high society.
+The story was also frequently gossiped about within the Woodwards' social circle, who speculated that Ann intentionally shot her husband to obtain his money.
+Despite the fact that she was never charged and was cleared of wrongdoing by a grand jury, Ann was banished from New York high society.
 The tale followed Ann everywhere and people continued to speculate about her guilt.
 She spent her remaining years traveling and having relationships with younger men.

-The case was brought back to public attention when, in 1975, chapters of author Truman Capote's novel Answered Prayers were set to be published in Esquire magazine's November issue.
+The case returned to public attention when, in 1975, chapters of author Truman Capote's novel Answered Prayers were set to be published in Esquire magazine's November issue.
 The book features thinly veiled characters based on Capote's friends in high society.
 Capote was an acquaintance of Ann and had become convinced that she was guilty of murder (he nicknamed her "Bang Bang").
 Capote created a character based on Ann named "Ann Hopkins", who is described as a bigamist and "cold blooded murderess" who shoots her husband after the two arrive home one night from a party.
 Ann Hopkins also claims that she mistook her husband for a burglar when, in reality, she kills her husband because he confronted her with evidence that she had never divorced her first husband, which would force her to give him a divorce so he could remarry.
 Despite Capote's claims that "almost everything" in Answered Prayers was true, there is no evidence that Ann burgled the neighboring estates herself to create an excuse that a prowler was at large, then deliberately shot her husband to death in the shower and subsequently moved his body into the hallway.
 Nor is there any evidence of any prior marriage that would have made the Woodward union bigamous.

 Upon learning of the impending publication of Answered Prayers, Ann Woodward consumed a cyanide pill on October 9, 1975.
-"Well, that's that", said her mother-in-law, Elizabeth Woodward, "she shot my son, and Truman just murdered her, and so now I suppose we don't have to worry about that anymore."
+"Well, that's that", said her mother-in-law, Elsie Woodward, "she shot my son, and Truman just murdered her, and so now I suppose we don't have to worry about that anymore."
 However, Ann's friends said that she was already suffering from severe depression, which Capote's story exacerbated.

 Both of the couple's children, William "Woody" III and James "Jimmy" Woodward, were asleep at the family home at the time of the shooting.
 Neither was awakened by the gunshot.
 Like their mother, gossip and speculation about their father's death followed them for the rest of their lives.
 Three years after Ann's suicide, Jimmy jumped to his death from a ninth-story window in 1978 at age 31.
 Woody also took his own life in the same manner, in 1999 at 54 years of age.
 Woodward, Ann, and their sons are buried in the Woodward family plot in Woodlawn Cemetery in the Bronx.